hadriensevel/openritardi/README.md

-# Open Ritardi API
+# Open Ritardi

-A package to get data from the viaggiatreno API
+A package to obtain data on trains in Italy.